CyrusNajmabadi/lang-design/DictionaryExpressions.md

 // Existing rules ...

-A type with a create method with an iteration type determined from a GetEnumerator instance method or enumerable interface, not from an extension method
+> A type with a create method with an iteration type determined from a GetEnumerator instance method or enumerable interface, not from an extension method.

 ```diff
 + A type with a `CreateRange` with an iteration type of some `KeyValuePair<TKey, TValue>` and an argument type of some `CollectionType<KeyValuePai<TKey, TValue>`.
 For example `public static ImmutableDictionary CreateRange<TKey, TValue>(IEnumerable<KeyValuePair<TKey, TValue>>)`.
 Note: it is an open question what collection types are supported for the argument type.